edsonjuniornarvaes/events-utils/readme.md

-# Utils with Javascript modules
+# Events utils with Javascript modules
-per Edson Junior de Andrade.